Can’t Get Your Weight Loss Meds? Here’s What You Can Do!

 So what are you supposed to do?
 You’ve finally found a solution that has led to excellent weight loss, and right smack in the middle of your rising success, the rug is pulled out from under you.
 How?

 A coupon expires.
-Your pharmacy doesn’t have your medication in stock or doesn’t have the dose you need.
+Your pharmacy doesn’t have your medication in stock or doesn’t have the dose you need due to shortages.
 Your insurance company suddenly decides not to cover your medication that was previously approved…

 These are frustrating times for both patients and their physicians, I assure you, but do not give up the fight!
 Here are some ways to navigate through the shark-infested waters.